createdbypete/createdbypete.com/_posts/articles/2013-03-20-installing-gitlab-on-mac-os-x-and-mac-os-x-server.markdown

 **Please note:** Unicorn can take a few seconds to start up.

 ### Configure Sidekiq
 We also need Sidekiq to start up with the machine, thankfully the steps above have shortened some of the work we need to do now and we only need to create the plist as the `bundle` wrapper is already available.
+The plist command used below is an extraction from the [rake task](https://github.com/gitlabhq/gitlabhq/blob/4-2-stable/lib/tasks/sidekiq.rake) that should be used but it is not compatible with OS X.

 ```bash
 sudo curl --output /Library/LaunchDaemons/gitlab.sidekiq.plist https://gist.github.com/createdbypete/5345563/raw/gitlab.sidekiq.plist